-This degree is designed to provide students with the basic knowledge, skills, and competencies required for employment in an office environment.
-Integration of software and business applications are covered with a capstone class of business projects designed to integrate skills such as database mailing lists with word processing documents.
-Individual classes may transfer.
+The Office Administration program is designed to provide students with the basic knowledge, skills, and competencies required for employment in an office environment.
+Integration of software and business applications are covered with a capstone course designed to continue training in a student's field of study through work experience.
+Along with this, the Medical Office Certificate and Medical Coding & Billing Certificate of Completion can be obtained through electives within the program or separately.